WinYeh/WinLib_V5RC/README.md

 ## Status

 Pre-release (v0.0.1), actively developed for the 2026–2027 Override season.

-Core motions and odometry are implemented; several features are still being verified on the real robot.
+The full motion set, `arcade` opcontrol, two-mode odometry (TW2 / VPD), and the **DSR** wall reset are all **implemented**.
+The drive and turn motions, `moveToPoint`, `moveToPose`, and both swing turns are **verified on the real robot**; `moveByWall`, DSR, and odometry accuracy over full-length routes are in the **trust-building / stress-testing** phase.
+Still to come: a "drive until it hits something" motion (`moveUntilVolt`) and a student getting-started page.

 See the [roadmap](docs/future/roadmap.md) for the live status of every piece.